How American Politics Became So Ineffective. It’s 2020, four years from now.

 Rethinking the Concept of “Outliers”: Why Non-Experts are Better at Disruptive Innovation.
 This post written by entrepreneur and philanthropist Naveen Jain.

 But much more salient, to me at least, is the infuriating design of Ikea stores.
 Invariably, my wife and I separate at some point and then, once I’m done browsing, I end up spending 20 minutes walking in circles trying to find the route back to children’s furniture (or some other designated meeting spot).
 I wind up passing the same mock studio apartment half a dozen times, blood pressure rising with each new sighting.
+This confusion is carefully planned and orchestrated by Ikea, explained Alan Penn, a professor of architectural computing at University College London, in a recent lecture, in which he makes use of some very cool maps and digitized models of customer flow.
+How can a font alleviate reading problems.
 Dyslexics invert and transpose letters because they confuse letters that look alike.

 The switching of b and d, for example, is very common because the letters are simply reflections of each other.
 (In fact, dyslexia is much more common for English readers than readers of other languages, like Italian, in which words are spelled phonetically more than they are in English.)
 One of the biggest variables today in how we read are fonts—the visual style of letters.
 Fonts are designed in part with aesthetic goals, but there are features of fonts that can make reading easier or not.
-For example, serifs (the little feet on fonts) help us read more quickly by training the eye to run along a straight line.
-How can a font alleviate reading problems
+Video: MIT Constructs Old-Age-Simulator Suit to Make Young People Feel Elderly.